place and emergence

 Also saying that: The photos of the groups 7 and 8, were mentioned by Verger in his notes as being from a place called Corta-Braço, part of the neighborhood of Liberdade, although visibly from two different places.
 The smalled group of photos shows people to the side of a mud hut, all in working clothes, however not identified.

-Velhosmestres.com is posting 9 photos of the 14 down below.
-On the first of them to our eys M Waldemar manifests himself (red square) clearly.
+Velhosmestres.com is posting all the 14 photos down below.
+On one of them to our eys M Waldemar manifests himself (red square) clearly.
 He is 31 years old, short, perhaps still without the moustache that he sports 5 years later on Brill's 1953 photos.